eclipsesource/tabris-decorators/doc/@component.md

 }
 ```

 The item is treated as immutable, meaning The binding will not update the *target property* when the property on the item changes, only when the item is replaced.
+This may change in the future.

 ### Conversion

 The value of the component property can be manipulated or converted in a binding using a converter function.

-This would convert a `Date` instance (`person.dob`) to a localized string:
+In this example `Date` instance `person.dob`, (date of birth) will be converted to a localized string:

 {% raw %}
 ```tsx